Ana-Gharibashvili/Team_project_FOP/README.md

  by any of them.
 If this happens, it returns false.
 If no divisors are found, it returns true, which means that n is prime.
 The algorithm also involves arithmetic operations with the modulo operator (%) to check divisibility and uses I/O to print the result.

+ As our seventh algorithm, we have a method that identifies the largest digit in a given integer.
+First, the number is converted to a string using variable assignment.
+We initialize the largest_digit variable to 0 and then set it as the starting point.
+We use a for loop to iterate through each character in the string, which converts each digit back to an integer.
+Conditional checks are used to compare each digit with the current largest digit.
+If a larger digit is found, it updates the largest_digit variable.
+After the loop finishes, the method returns the largest digit.
+I/O is handled by returning the result of the comparison.